 Project Overview and Purpose

-Planning and environmental studies are underway west of Kernersville in Forsyth County on a proposed project that would widen and extend Big Mill Farm Road and widen Hopkins Road – both two-lane roads without sidewalks or bicycle lanes – from Harmon Creek Road to West Mountain Street (N.C.
+Planning and environmental studies are underway on a proposed project west of Kernersville in Forsyth County that would widen and extend Big Mill Farm Road as well as improve Hopkins Road from Harmon Creek Road to West Mountain Street (N.C.
 66).

 Work would also involve building an interchange at Business 40/U.S. 421.

 Improvements are needed to reduce congestion in downtown Kernersville, particularly in the area around the interchange of Business 40/U.S. 421 with South Main Street, where traffic is expected to increase once work on the Winston-Salem Northern Beltway is complete.

 The new interchange and roadway connections would better distribute local traffic through the transportation network, decreasing volumes on existing local roads and interchanges.

 The project will also improve mobility and access to major highways in west Kernersville and accommodate economic development expansion within the area.

 The project – part of the proposed Kernersville Boulevard, which will eventually loop around the town – will also improve mobility and access to major highways in west Kernersville and accommodate economic development expansion within the area.